 While people don’t have to be as extreme as me, the lesson is clear:

 Too often, my possessions possess me, not the other way around.

-By reducing my attachment to the things I own, it gives me powerful liberation.
+Reducing my attachment to the things I own, gives me powerful liberation.
 It makes me realize I don’t need a lot to actually be content.
 And with this mindset, when I buy and own things, they don’t control me as much — and I can be free.